Lean Enterprise, Agile & Design Thinking (LEAD)

 San Jose, CA

-The LEAD forum is to spearhead collaboration among researchers & practitioners and academia & industry to expand boundaries of knowledge by launching scientific inquiries for new ways, and addressing emerging challenges in engineering Lean and Agile Enterprises, where Design Thinking replaces the culture of planning meetings.
+The forum launches scientific inquiries for new ways and addressing emerging challenges in engineering Lean and Agile Enterprises, where Design Thinking replaces the culture of planning meetings.

-Lean and Agile are a mindset that encouraged development of new ways of system and software development, new frameworks, processes, and methods.
+Lean and Agile are mindsets that encouraged development of new ways for system and software development, new frameworks, processes, and methods.

-The purpose of research is to look at these frameworks and methods, analyze and validate them, redesign and improve them for new realities.
+The purpose of research in this field is to critically analyze these frameworks and methods, validate them, redesign and improve them for new realities.

-The purpose of practice is to inform about the experiences, challenges they face, and new opportunities while applying these frameworks and methods.
+The purpose of practice is to inform about the experiences, challenges, and new opportunities while applying these frameworks and methods.

-While there is a growing concern about many aspects of these methods and frameworks that necessitates profound dialogue and collaboration of researchers and practitioners, conducting research, creating new knowledge, validate it and publish it, it seems that various regional and global Agile gatherings (Scrum, SAFe, etc.) are only about the practice of Agile.
+While there are growing concerns about the current Lean-Agile frameworks that necessitates profound dialogue and collaboration of researchers and practitioners, most of regional and global Agile gatherings (Scrum, SAFe, etc.) are focused only about the application of Lean-Agile.

-Also, missing in this regard is research about the organizational changes that the Agile practice entails and the cultural, technical, and environmental challenges.
+Also, missing in this regard is research about the organizational changes that the Lean-Agile practice entails, and so are the cultural, technical, and environmental challenges.

 Agile practice claims that academia is falling behind industry innovation in many areas.